Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

 Recommendation: Chinese food.

 Address: New, Krazy Kitchen, Old Chunggi, NH-87, Nainital Road, Kathgodam, Haldwani.

 Phone No: 9411-12-9090(Kathgodam), 9411-12-8989(Haldwani)

-Now, this part covers an area which is visit-able only if you are independently mobile.
+Now, this part covers an area that is accessible only if you are independently mobile.
 We go on a TVS Jupiter ( a non-geared scooter) which Meetu owns.

 Meal for two: Rs.1300+; this is steep for the area and the portion size.
-That being said, running an eatery in the hills comes at a cost.
+(Running an eatery in the hills comes at a steep cost.)